 - Pebble Beach or “Dog Beach” (officially, Elizabeth Williams Beach), West Shore.
 Find this pebbly piece of paradise on Highway 89 just north of the U.S. Forest Service’s Kaspian Campground about four miles south of Tahoe City.

 - Regan Memorial City Beach, South Lake Tahoe.
 Few Tahoe day-trippers seem to know about this dog-friendly strip of sand tucked away in one of South Lake Tahoe’s oldest neighborhoods.
-The grassy knoll on the west end is a popular location for weddings, so be sure you and your rambunctious pal keep your distance if a ceremony is being staged.
-Dogs are allowed, leashed or unleashed (but under voice control) on the east end of the city-owned beach park.
+The grassy knoll on the west end is a popular location for weddings, and dogs aren't allowed, so be sure you and your rambunctious pal keep your distance.
+Dogs are welcome, leashed or unleashed (but under voice control) on the east end of the city-owned beach park.

 - Nevada Beach, Zephyr Cove.
 It’s about a mile hike to reach the dog-friendly segment of this wide, sandy beach about five miles north of South Lake Tahoe/Stateline, but it’s worth the effort.
 This “locals’ secret” strand is wedged between a no-dogs-allowed campground beach to the north and a private beach to the south.
 To find it, park in the lot on the northwest corner of Highway 50 and Kahle Drive and start walking down the bike trail.
 Go left at a sign pointing to beach access to the left, campground to the right.
 Just after passing a pumping station, look for a trail to the right and follow it to dog-friendly sand.